- AppellationBourgogne Aligoté

-- The Aligoté is the traditional white grape of Burgundy.
-It gained historical note in the 1940s when the then Mayor of Dijon, Canon Felix Kir, expressed such a liking for Aligoté mixed with a measure of crème de cassis that it was named after him.
+- The Aligoté grape variety is a traditional white grape of Burgundy.
+It gained historical note in the 1940s when the, then Mayor of Dijon, Canon Felix Kir, expressed such a liking for Aligoté mixed with a measure of crème de cassis that it was named after him.

 Vinification & Ageing

 - FermentationTraditional in stainless steel vats, temperature controlled with complete malolactic fermentation

 - Ageing8 to 10 months ageing in stainless steel vats